Canada

 Since 2020, the Paré Foundation supports a Mohawk language program at Kanehsatà:ke, Quebec.
 The multi-year adult immersion program is offered by the Mohawk Language Custodian Association of Kanehsatà:ke and is designed to ensure the ancestral language survives and flourishes.

-Interest in the program is growing because the graduates are speaking Mohawk (Kanien’kéha) in public and on the local radio station, and they are starting to occupy many significant roles in the community.
-That has inspired and motivated others: this year there are 17 students enrolled in Ratiwennenhá:wi Adult Language and Cultural Immersion program.
+Interest in the programme is growing because the graduates are speaking Mohawk (Kanien’kéha) in public and on the local radio station.
+Many are working in the community, at the Health Center, and teaching in the Nursery and Kindergarten immersion programme.

 CareJeunesse